Mpowa-IO/Documents/Whitepaper.md

 The platform utilizes blockchain as a payment system to enable international participation, due to regulatory compliance, low transaction fees and instant transactions.
 Besides serving as a payment mechanism, we use Bitcoin transactions as a transport layer for information exchange.
 The Bitcoin Blockchain, a database, is a distributed ledger of trusted transactions.
 In addition to serving as a mechanism for payments and information the technology works as a value exchange protocol.
 It’s similar to TCP/IP as the foundational protocol for the exchange of digital information.
 Blockchain enables the exchange of digital value and digital representations of real-world value-backed assets.
 The Mpowa platform makes use of project/object based Non-Fungible-Tokens, representing a specific clean-tech device and the costs that come alongside it, may it be for a project or for personal use.
 Each NFT is linked to a certificate of ownership, which carries certain rights and obligations in the DAO, and KYC information.
 Another feature of our project-based NFT’s, is that they contain ownership-rights to tokenized representations of Carbon Offset Credits, which are minted upon data-retrieval.
 For the pilot project we will launch a token-sale to spark the funding for platform and the project.
 The project-based NFT’s will be listed on an NFT-Marketplace where costumers can purchase their share in a specific project.
 The assets available on the NFT-Marketplace can also be purchased through our platform App, which then will be stored in their Mpowa-Wallet.
 If one wishes to sell their NFT, they can do so by requesting a re-listing of their specific NFT on the NFT-Marketplace.

-A

-An organization represented by rules encoded as a computer program that is transparent, controlled by the organization members and not influenced by a central government.
-A DAO's financial transaction record and program rules are maintained on a blockchain.
-The precise legal status of this type of business organization is unclear.
-The Mpowa Platform is a revolutionary new concept.
-A physical self powering blockchain ecosystem which monetizes free energy in the form of tokens, is self funded by its community and operates as a true exponential DAO.
-Our platform is the core of the magic.
-The  Mpowa Energy Units connect to the platform which manages the tokenization of the energy.
-After getting online, the unit becomes available for use.
-The user installs a simple app from the AppStore or PlayStore and creates an account.
-After registration, the user receives some tokens for first use.
-Using the app, the QR code on the unit is scanned, and the unit (or socket on the unit) is unlocked.
-After plugging in an appliance, the tokens get consumed as the user draws electricity rom the unit.
-If the tokens run out, the user can buy new tokens in the app using a credit card or other payment methods.
-The energy tokens are not tied to your name, and can be transferred between users.
-A similar method is used for our pilot project where recipients of the Solvatten Unit have to login our their data-monitoring app where they manually declare their usage and receive tokens in accordance to the amount of water that has been purified with the device.